HusseK/ResacNet/README.md

 # ResacNet
-Downscaling of ocean fields by fusion of heterogeneous observations using Deep Learning algorithms We present a method to increase low resolution satellite data fields by merging them with high resolution data provided by additional sensors.
+Downscaling of ocean fields by fusion of heterogeneous observations using Deep Learning algorithms.

+We present a method to increase low resolution satellite data fields by merging them with high resolution data provided by additional sensors.
 The merging was achieved using deep learning algorithms, in the present study Convolution Neural Networks (CNN).
 Experiments were conducted on